Posted on

 Problem 3 – I don’t know how my data impacts revenue

-Most times, ROI is considered the most important KPI.
-As such, other insights may be ignored.
 However, each report comes with a wealth of analyses for making decisions to boost sales in the future.
 Marketing data analysis provides all this information.

 Problem 4 – I struggle with predicting upcoming trends

 What if December seemingly brings in the highest revenue but isn’t your best-performing month?
-How would you find out which month is the best, what was the previous year’s revenue and compare it?
+How would you find out which month is the best, what the previous year’s revenue was, and compare it?

 Marketing analysis uses sophisticated software to help you with this information in a matter of minutes.